A Step-by-Step Guide to Enhancing the Benefits of Inbound Marketing

 Another difference between the two is their cost.
 Inbound marketing is relatively cheaper because it mainly utilizes online platforms.
 Outbrain stated that inbound leads have been shown to cost around 60% less than outbound leads.

 Read more: Paid Social Media Ads: Is It Worth Trying?

 How to Do Inbound Marketing Effectively

 Thinking of using inbound marketing for your company?
-There are generally three strategies of inbound marketing according to HubSpot: attract, engage, and delight.
+There are generally three strategies according to HubSpot: attract, engage, and delight.